ZipsRacingElectric/ZRE-CAN-Tools/readme.md

 - Run `make` to compile all of the programs.
 - Run the `install` script to create the needed environment variables.
   - Note that on Linux, you will need to logout and log back in after this.
-- On Windows, it is useful to add the `bin` directory to your system path (not needed, just conventient).
+- On Windows, it is useful to add the `bin` directory to your system path (not needed, just convenient).

 ### For Linux